DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 Some degree of stress may be productive in that it can be experienced as motivating through pressure that is manageable within one’s cognitive and practical resources.
 However, chronic stress can result in overwhelm and burnout, causing a significant disturbance in the ability to manage everyday pressures and maintain personal relationships.
 Stress management techniques can be employed to help manage this condition.

 The stress scale examines the presence of five symptoms (subscales), including: difficulty relaxing, nervousness, being easily upset/agitated, irritability/over-reactivity, and impatience.

 Difficulty Relaxing Subscale

 High stress situations may still be manageable if an ability is maintained to temporarily disconnect from the experience of stress and relax.
 A healthy state may be the ability to distance from stress so that even in periods of high stress, it’s not necessarily the case that the feeling of stress is consistent.
 An example may be the ability to ‘leave work at work’, being able in a sense to ‘forget’ about work issues on leaving work, and thereby maintaining an ability to be relaxed and recharge effectively at home and away from work.
-Conversely, when stress is constant or felt to such a degree that it becomes pervasive and influencing every other aspect of life, then is may become dysfunctional.
+Conversely, when stress is constant or felt to such a degree that it becomes pervasive and influences every other aspect of life, then it may become dysfunctional.
 These questions screen for the extent of this occurrence: